Generative Flows with Invertible Attentions

 \section{Conclusion and Future Work}

-This paper introduces two invertible attention modules for both the unconditional and conditional generative flow models.
-The proposed attention is capable of learning long-range dependencies and hence highly strengthens the representation efficiency of the flow-based generative models.
-Our experimental evaluation on image generation, super-resolution and translation show the clear improvement of our proposed attention over the used unconditional and conditional flow-based backbones.
+This paper introduces invertible map-based and transformer-based attentions for both unconditional and conditional generative normalizing flows.
+The proposed attentions are capable of learning network dependencies efficiently to strengthen the representation power of flow-based generative models.
+The evaluation on image generation, super-resolution and image translation show clear improvement of our proposed attentions over the used unconditional and conditional flow-based backbones.

-One of our model's major limitations lies in its unsatisfactory scaling ability to deeper flows.
-For example, it is non-trivial to apply our attention to the full SRFlow model that contains more flow levels.
-Following the study in \cite{dong2021attention}, one of the most promising solutions is to introduce residual learning to avoid the attention vanishing problem in the context of deeper invertible flow models.
+As conventional attention mechanisms, one of our models' major limitations lies in its unsatisfactory scaling ability to deeper neural networks such as full SRFlow \cite{lugmayr2020srflow}, due to the common attention vanishing problem studied in \cite{dong2021attention}.
+As a future work, we will follow \cite{dong2021attention} to address the problem in the context of deeper invertible flow models.